CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 Now, we come back to the RR ratio, as revealed in Naimi and Whitcomb (2020), it appears that use the `log` link function with a binomial distribution (for estimating log relative risk ratio) can be accompanied by an error (it appears for another results that I have analyzed recently).
-More precisely, with log-binomial regression models, a fail a convergence can arise (see Williamson et al., 2013).
+More precisely, with log-binomial regression models, a fail a convergence can arise (see Williamson et al., 2013), a notion that I do not master really.
 In that case it is necessary to use a poisson distribution and the `log` link function.